iryl1/RBX_DOCUMENTATIONS/mouse.md

-# Roblox Mouse Docs
+# Roblox Mouse System Docs

 `Mouse` is what you get from `player:GetMouse()`. it's a thin wrapper over the input stream that does raycasting on demand. not much going on structurally but there's a few things that aren't obvious — mainly how `Hit` works, what `ViewSizeX/Y` actually measures, and the keyboard signal situation.

-if this helps you out, drop a ⭐ or come hang: [discord.gg/JpeFatN8yn](https://discord.gg/JpeFatN8yn)

 ---